MySecurityRepo/security-writeups/Hack The Box Machines/Timelapse.md

 ![diagram](../images/Timelapse/Timelapse_LAPSReaders.png)

 We see that the *svc_deploy* user is member of the group, so if we can access with this user we should be able to read the admin password.
-I used this command to search the filesystem for a the *svc_deploy* string:
+I used this command to search the filesystem for the *svc_deploy* string:

 ![diagram](../images/Timelapse/Timelapse_Search_svc_deploy.png)